My Transplant Journey

 Chad Scott

 I'm a notoriously private person, yet have little difficulty sharing things that might have a positive impact or sincere interest to others.
 Realizing that there are several family members, friends, former students, clients and colleagues interested in my wellbeing, I feel a bit of an obligation to keep them updated as to my journey.
-I appreciate and am humbled by the thoughts, prayers, kind words, and visitors who came to the hospital.
+I appreciate and am humbled by the thoughts, prayers, kind words, and visitors who came to the hospital or have reached out.
 Most of all I appreciate anyone who is an organ donor or provides a charitable gift to a related organization.
 I have some links provided at the end of this page below if you would like more information.

 After getting sick with a viral infection (flu/covid/etc) my prior liver disease reactivated and I was promptly put on the transplant list.
 Only two weeks later I was called with an offer for a liver, which led to a two night hospital stay and a donor liver that turned out not to be viable.
 I was sent home without a surgery and a worsening liver.